fooltowise/fooltowise.github.io/_posts/2020-05-31-The-Case-For-Buying-Good-Businesses.markdown

 The aboslute most important feature is that all these businesses are as profitable as can be.
 They all benefit from a generous return on invested capital which is often greater than 25%.
 Every dollar invested in such a business will generate at least 25 cent year after year after year.
 And those are not virtual accounting earnings: the cash conversion is very close to 100%, sometimes greater due to a good working capital management.

 But having a good profitability means nothing if you are not able to defend it.
 These businesses need to be able to stay profitable over a long time.
 How do they fare on that scale?
 Once again very well.
 One striking feature is that these companies have considerable gross margins, often around 65-70%.
 It denotes a good pricing power.
 First, their customers are willing to buy from them at a premium price.
-If a company wants to raise its prices bit by bit, year after year, its clients are not going to go away .
+If a company wants to raise its prices bit by bit, year after year, its clients are not going to go away.
 Second, such a high gross margin demonstrates a weak competition that is unable to erode their competitive advantage.

 This is also illustrated by the average longevity of Fundsmith's holdings.
 Although there are some new players, most of these businesses have been existing for more than fifty years.
 Surviving for such a long time while being able to maintain good margins is a clear sign that they are perfectly able to defend their profitability.